K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Adjust the app's memory, disk size, and number of instances.
+  Adjust the app's memory, disk size, and the number of instances.
   ```